 Instructions

-- In a cocktail shaker, combine the Jameson Irish whiskey, peach schnapps, and sweet & sour mix.
-Securely attach the lid and vigorously shake to fully incorporate the ingredients.4 Ounces Jameson Irish Whiskey, 4 Ounces Peach Schnapps, 4 Ounces Sweet & Sour Mix
+- Add the Irish whiskey, peach schnapps, and sweet and sour mix to a cocktail shaker.
+Do not add ice yet; you want to combine the liquids first so everything is evenly distributed before the chill hits.4 Ounces Jameson Irish Whiskey, 4 Ounces Peach Schnapps, 4 Ounces Sweet & Sour Mix

 Comments